DeveloperHero/wp-discord-plus/readme.txt

 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WP Discord Post uses a Discord bot and Webhook URL to write in a channel in a Discord server when a post is published on a blog.
+WP Discord Post Plus uses a Discord bot and Webhook URL to write in a channel in a Discord server when a post is published on a blog.

 == Description ==